 Make Sure You Do Not Carry a Balance

 The quickest way to lose when it comes to cash-back credit cards is to carry a balance.
-Unless you plan to pay off your balance in full each month, these cards are not a good option because of the high-interest rate that they charge.
-If you miss a payment deadline or have a balance, expect to be hit with high fees.
+These cards are not a good option because of high interest rates, unless you plan to pay off your balance in full each month.
+Expect to be hit with large fees if you miss a payment deadline or have a balance.